 argc Number of arguments provided by the user via the CLI.
 This is usually inherited from the main loop.

 argv List of arguments to be parsed by the CLI engine.

-'''

-bool run();
+void run();

-'''

-This function starts the execution of the previously created Agent, until it's ended by a user's interrupt or a process error.
+This function blocks until the previously created Agent is ended by the stop function, a user's interrupt or a process error.